You are here

 You quite rightly want to build trust in and between communities and groups and that is something that we all would like.

 Trust is best built by talking openly about issues in our opinion.
+The problem is that no one wants to talk about these issues!

 We hope we are wrong here but the impression we have formed to date from your report and speech plus the underlying reports you commissioned is of interaction with a large echo chamber of officially recognised counter-extremism groups who by virtue of being endorsed by or funded by national or local government all espouse an orthodox, politically correct and essentially left wing/'liberal' mindset.
 A mindset critiqued in various ways by these articles: